phil-hanley/warehouse-slotting-tool/README.md

 ## Data Ingestion

 This dashboard pulls data from three separate reports that provide information about the articles, such as picking/sales history, article name, article number, and assigned location in the warehouse.
-These reports are stored as Excel files in SharePoint which are set to auto export every day to their SharePoint folders, replacing the file from the previous day and allowing the Power BI to ingest the updated data every morning.
+These reports are automatically exported as Excel files to SharePoint each day, replacing the previous day's files.
+Power BI connects to these folders and receives the updated data each morning.
 Power BI connects to these SharePoint folders as its data sources, allowing the semantic model to receive the updated data.

 *(Historical sales data, forecasting, and data source table names have been redacted for data privacy reasons)*